dotnet/runtime/docs/design/specs/Memory-model.md

 The alignment of fields is not guaranteed when `FieldOffsetAttribute` is used to explicitly adjust field offsets.

 ## Atomic memory accesses
-Memory accesses to *properly aligned* data of primitive types are always atomic.
+Memory accesses to *properly aligned* data of primitive and Enum types with size with sizes up to the platform pointer size are always atomic.
 The value that is observed is always a result of complete read and write operations.

+Primitive types: bool, char, int8, uint8, int16, uint16, int32, uint32, int64, uint64, float32, float64, native int, native unsigned int.

 Values of unmanaged pointers are treated as native integer primitive types.
 Memory accesses to *properly aligned* values of unmanaged pointers are atomic.